FINLAND (Unofficial translation)

 Translating European Patents and European Patent Applications (15.2.1996/104)

-Section 52 v (15.2.1996/104) The translation under Section 70 n of the Patents Act shall be accompanied by indication of the number of the application, and the applicant's name and address.
+Section 52v (15.2.1996/104) The translation under section 70 n of the Patents Act shall be accompanied by indication of the number of the application, and the applicant's name and address.
 If that requirement is not complied with, the translation shall be deemed not to have been filed.

-Section 52 x (15.2.1996/104) Announcements concerning translations under Section 70 h of the Patents Act must contain:
+Section 52x (15.2.1996/104) Announcements concerning translations under section 70 h of the Patents Act must comprise:

-(4) the filing date of the application; (16.2.2006/144)
+4) the filing date of the patent application;

-(2) the classes of the patent application;
+1) the serial number and classification of the patent application;

-(4) information on the date of filing the patent application; (16.2.2006/144) and
+4) the date of filing of the patent application; and

 Public notices concerning translations under section 70t(2) shall contain: